shielsr/assignment-02/documentation.md

 - My order form relied on browser validation, but it was recommended that I add full javascript validation for name, address, email and phone.
 In the interests of speed I researched & used standard form validation code, tweaking it to suit my project.
 - Fleshed out the structure of the HTML, adding in new sections and autoscroll nav links.
 Also did an overhaul of the CSS to improve the design and UX/UI, including focus and hover states on the buttons and alt tags on the logo.
 - I wanted to demonstrate that I could add and remove elements using `.createElement`, `.appendChild` and `.removeChild`, so I refactored the warning that appears in the Order section (before the user has generated a roll).
 It's not the most effective use of .createElement (I realise it's easier to just hard code it) but I wanted to use add it with javascript purely for demo purposes.
+- Did a final tidy-up of my code and completed the documentation.

 # Challenges faced

 Some challenges I faced include:

 ## Adding images to the canvas
-I initially drew simple rectangles to the canvas to represent the pastilles, but I wanted to challenge myself and use real photos of pastilles instead.
+I initially drew simple rectangles to the `<canvas>` to represent the pastilles, but I wanted to challenge myself and use real photos of pastilles instead.
 So, I took photos & cropped them in Figma.
 The biggest challange was figuring out how to add pngs to the canvas.
-I initially had a huge function full of if/else statements, but then I realised I could just pass a 'colour' parameter into the filenames & call the image that way.
+Once I got it working, I then had a huge function full of if/else statements.
+I simplified the function when I realised I could just pass a 'colour' parameter into the `src` filename & call the image that way.

 ## Spelling out the flavours
 Probably the biggest challenge was figuring out the `mapFlavours()` function.
 My goal was to have the 12 chosen pastilles listed in an array as a series of strings, e.g. `[red, red, green, green, green, ...etc.]`.
 I went back to the lectures on forEach loops and pushing into arrays, and eventually did a `for` loop inside a `forEach` loop.